Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

    :alt: Screenshot of Tinkerforge software update progress.
    :align: center

-The only requirement for this update feature is a working internet connection on the system on which the Brick Viewer is running.
-The RED Brick doesn't require an active internet connection for the update feature to work.
+The only requirement for this update feature is a working Internet connection on the system on which the Brick Viewer is running.
+The RED Brick doesn't require an active Internet connection for the update feature to work.

 Overview Tab (Status Information)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^